saucelabs/sauce-docs/docs/mobile-apps/automated-testing/app-files.md

 :::

-## Zip the App(s)
+## Zipping the App(s)

 After the apps (testApp and testRunner) has/have been built, they need to be zipped.
-This can be done with the following steps
+This can be done with the following steps.

-### 1. Navigate to the directory containing the built apps
+### Navigating to the directory containing the built apps

 After building, your apps (the .app directories) will be located in the `Build/Products/Debug-iphonesimulator` directory in the Derived Data path.
 In the above example, we used `./customFolder`.